Junhyung-Kim/optoforce/README.md

 # optoforce
-ROS Package for optofoce force torque sensor with EtherCat(Kinetic version)
+ROS Package for optofoce force torque sensor with EtherCat.
+The Project is based on ROS Kinetic version.